truerocha/hadoop-examples/telstra/dashboard/README.md

  cd hadoop-examples/telstra/dashboard
  ```

-3. Change mode of the shell script Brew-java-scala-activator.sh, using the command:
+3. Change mode of the shell script Brew-java-scala-activator.sh, using the command:-
   ```
    chmod u+x Brew-java-scala-activator.sh
    ```
-4. Run the shell script Brew-java-scala-activator.sh to install brew, java, scala and activator using the following command:
+4. Run the shell script Brew-java-scala-activator.sh to install brew, java, scala and activator using the following command:-
   ```
   ./Brew-java-scala-activator.sh
   ```
-5. Clean, compile and run the play-scala project using
+5. Clean, compile and run the play-scala project using:-
 	```
 	sbt clean && sbt compile && sbt run
 	```

-6. Using your browser of choice and go to
+6. Using your browser of choice and go to:-
 	```
 	   localhost:9000
 		localhost:9000/index				--> To View the Index Page